 You can change what action Firefox takes for defined content types.
 This will not affect media embedded in a web page – only links to the files themselves.

-- Select the entry for the file type you want to change.
-(You might see more than one entry for the same file format or extension.
-This is because some file types can include multiple Internet Media types.)
+- Select the Content Type entry for action you want to change.
+(You might see more than one entry for the same file format or extension because some types of files include multiple content types.)

-- Save File: This will always save the file to your computer using the Downloads panel, whenever you click that type of file.
+- Save File: This will always save the file to your computer, when you download that type of file.
+To learn more, see Where to find and manage downloaded files in Firefox.